kubernetes-sigs/kwok/site/content/en/docs/user/metrics-configuration.md

 * `kind` defines the type of the metric: `counter`, `guage` or `histogram`.
 * `dimension` defines where the data comes from.
 It could be `node`, `pod`, or `container`.
 * `value` is a CEL expression that defines the metric value if `kind` is `counter` or `guage`.
-  Please refer to [built-in CEL extension functions] for an exhausted list that you can use to simulate the metric value.
+  Please refer to [CEL expressions in `kwok`] for more detailed instructions that might be helpful to simulate the metric value.
 * `buckets` is exclusively for customizing the data of the metric of kind `histogram`.
   - `le`, which defines the histogram bucket’s upper threshold, has the same meaning as the one of Prometheus histogram bucket.
     That is, each bucket contains values less than or equal to `le`.